Fact Sheet 10:

 FERPA applies to state colleges, universities, and technical schools that receive federal funding.
 An argument can be made that if such a school displays students' SSNs on identification cards or distributes class rosters or grades listings containing SSNs, it would be a violation of FERPA.
 However, some schools and universities have not interpreted the law this way and continue to use SSNs as a student identifier.
 To succeed in obtaining an alternate number to the SSN, you will probably need to be persistent and cite the law.

-Public schools, colleges, and universities that ask for your SSN fall also within the provisions of another federal law, the Privacy Act of 1974.
+Public schools, colleges, and universities fall within the provisions of another federal law, the Privacy Act of 1974.
 This act requires such schools to provide a disclosure statement telling students how the SSN is used.
 If you are required to provide your SSN, be sure to look for the school's disclosure statement.
 If one is not offered, you may want to file a complaint with the school, citing the Privacy Act of 1974.

 When the school is a private institution, your only recourse is to work with the administration to change the policy or at least to let you use an alternate identification number as your student ID.